amariami/MPV-config-2022/README.md

 *Don't confuse Sample rate/Sampling rate in audio recording/mastering/converting files vs Oversampling on digital to analog signaling*, that's different.
 Oversampling is a technique upsampling based on the original source (sample rate) to reconstruct signal to reduce audio artifacts distortion and reduce aliasing in Nyquist frequency.
 Higher levels of oversampling results in less aliasing occurring in the audible range.

 Sounds like i talking bias right because you couldn't tell the different 44100Hz/48000Hz vs 176400Hz/192000Hz?
 Human hearings limited to 20000Hz?
 That's not completely true.
 It's about in-machine processing not the limitation of human audible frequency range, we can't hear or playing digital audio format like you eating a banana because we don't live in virtual world.
-If we live in cyberspace and limitations as human in general still exist, it's possible high frequency can hurt our ears.
-We live in different world that's why we need machine as translator that might be complicated.
+If we live in cyberspace and limitations as human in general still exist it's possible high frequency can hurt our ears.
+But we live in different world that's why we need machine as translator that might be complicated.

 * Linux
 <pre> set sample format to